pviafore/taocp/mix/programs/1.4.4/problems/exercises.md

     whereas the ringed buffer probably doesn't work well with out-of-order buffers being ready.
 With a sufficiently sized number of devices sharing the pool, the more likely you will handle data being ready in any order.

-    However, this does cause issues when you are trying to block on data, but that can be done with certain flags too
+    However, this does cause issues when you are trying to block on data, but that can be checked with certain flags too

+18) We need to change the Assign/Release/Control routines to use an interrupt based mechanism.
+See interrupts.mixal At its heart, we need to enter a control routine with an interrupt and trigger the read, and then the interrupt afterwards will occur when its done reading.

+    After thinking about the issue, I can't get rid of the JRED, because even in an interrupt case, I have to know when the device is ready.
+So (and based on the answers in the back that I glanced at), it really means don't use jred for a coroutine, but let any asynchrony happen in an interrupt context